Privacy and data confidentiality methods: a Data and Analysis Method Review (DAMR)

 Professor Mark Elliot, The University of Manchester

 Mark Elliot is a Professor of Data Science at the University of Manchester and one of the key international researchers in the field of anonymisation.
 His research cuts across computer science, statistics, law, sociology and psychology.
-He has extensive experience in collaboration with non-academic partners, particularly with national statistical agencies where he has been a key influence on disclosure control methodology, and his advice is regularly sought by organisations across all sectors of the UK’s economy.
+He has extensive experience in collaboration with non-academic partners, particularly with national statistical agencies where he has been a key influence on disclosure control methodology, and his advice is regularly sought by organisations across all sectors of the United Kingdom (UK) economy.
 Mark leads the UK Anonymisation Network and is co-director of the National Centre for Research Methods.

 Professor Josep Domingo-Ferrer, Rovira i Virgili University

 Josep Domingo-Ferrer is a distinguished Professor of Computer Science and an ICREA-Acadèmia researcher at Universitat Rovira i Virgili, Tarragona, Catalonia.
 He holds the UNESCO Chair in Data Privacy and is the director of CYBERCAT-Center for Cybersecurity Research of Catalonia.
 His research interests are in data anonymisation, statistical disclosure control, information security and cryptographic protocols.
 He is an Institute of Electrical and Electronics Engineers (IEEE) Fellow and an Association for Computing Machinery (ACM) Distinguished Scientist.

 Differential privacy: an introduction for statistical agencies